In this article, we will explore the causes, signs, and solutions to a midlife crisis in women.

 Journaling about how you feel and what you want in life is powerful!

 Grab a journal just for your dreams.
-Use your morning quiet time and allow your dreams, wishes, and desires to pour out on the page.
+Use your morning quiet time and allow your goals, wishes, and desires to pour on the page.

 Once you’ve sorted your dreams, you can develop an action plan!